zhihao1001/field-workshops-terraform/docs/tf-intermediate/index.md

 # What is a Terraform Module?
 .center[![:scale 90%](../images/aws_network_module.png)]

 Modules are reusable units of Terraform code that hide unnecessary complexity from the user.
-This one creates a standard network configuration on Google Cloud Platform.
+This one creates a standard network configuration on AWS.

 ???
 **You'll get to use this module in the lab.
 If you've ever built out a VPC by hand you know that it's not a super simple process.
 You need to configure the correct network routes, set up your subnets, internet gateways and a bunch of other settings to get it right.
 This VPC module is meant to give you a standard set of inputs that you can use to configure a best-practice VPC with public and/or private subnets.
 This saves you the trouble of having to go write all that terraform code yourself.**